Someone's Taken Maria Away: Release and reception

 The song was released as "Somebody's Taken Maria Away", most likely on 9 August 1967, through Columbia Records in Sweden.
 The B-side was "I Got the Feelin'", a cover of a song written by Neil Diamond which he had released as a single the previous year.
 On Tio i Topp, "Somebody's Taken Maria Away" debuted at number-one on 9 September 1967, replacing Scott McKenzie's "San Francisco (Be Sure to Wear Flowers in Your Hair)".
 Despite being heavily promoted by their label, this chart success came as a relative chock for the band.
 "Somebody's Taken Maria Away" topped the chart for six weeks before itself was dislodged from the top on 21 October by Paul Jones' "Thinkin' Ain't For Me."
 That week, it was at number seven, and dropped out the following week at number 12.
 On sales chart Kvällstoppen, it debuted at number six on 19 September before topping the chart on 3 October, staying there for three weeks.
 It dropped off on 7 November at a position of 12.
 In neighboring Finland it reached number 21.

 In Finland, the single was chosen as one out of three best international singles of the year, together with "Baby Now That I've Found You" by the Foundations and "Massachusetts" by the Bee Gees.
 Due to the success of the single, Körberg reportedly stated that it made him "cocky" because of how it spiralled him to stardom and opened doors to "drugs, sex and alcohol".
-It became the breakthrough of Körberg's career, which has spanned several decades, However, it begun the break-up of the Maniacs, who were largely relegated to becoming a backing group for Tom & Mick.
+It became the breakthrough of Körberg's career, which has spanned several decades, However, it began the break-up of the Maniacs, who were largely relegated to becoming a backing group for Tom & Mick.
 Nonetheless, Körberg considers "Somebody's Taken Maria Away" a highlight of his career, despite "it being one of my first".